 - Two vehicles would allow you to play different courses on the same day, in some cases this could be a question of choice, otherwise it might be the result of tee-time allocations (likely to occur with St Andrews)

 - A second vehicle provides a level of contingency against something going badly wrong (mechanical breakdown).

 - Two saloon cars normally have slightly more leg space, a marginally higher specification, and greater ride comfort than a standard MPV.

-- There is normally little cost difference, (if anything it’s marginally cheaper for now).
+- There is normally little cost difference,

 - Two vehicles does involve a second fuel requirement